-Sometimes two is better than one.
+Sometimes two heads are better than one.
 In pair testing, two people sit behind one machine to test the software.
-One person controls the mouse and keyboard.
-The other person asks questions, discusses test scenarios, and takes notes.
-Pair testing is a type of exploratory testing, where two team members discuss and share ideas and scenarios around the software.
+One person controls the cursor and keyboard while the other asks questions, discusses test scenarios, and takes notes.
+Pair testing is a type of exploratory testing where two team members discuss and share ideas and scenarios around the software.

-Pair testing is a collaborative effort, versus a single-person testing effort.
-Typically, one of the team members is a tester and the other is either a developer or a business analyst.
+Pair testing is a collaborative effort instead of the usual single-person testing effort.
+Typically, one of the team members is a tester, and the other is either a developer or a business analyst.

-Pair testing is not meant for executing formal test cases and should never replace other types of testing.
-It often works well in agile environments as a supplementary part of the overall development and QA process.
+Pair testing is not suitable for executing formal test cases and should never replace other types of testing.
+It often works well in agile environments to supplement the overall development and QA process.